Roll20/roll20-api-scripts/ChatSetAttr/README.md

 # ChatSetAttr

-ChatSetAttr is a Roll20 API script that allows users to create, modify, or delete character sheet attributes through chat commands macros.
+ChatSetAttr is a Roll20 Mod API script that allows users to create, modify, or delete character sheet attributes through chat commands macros.
 Whether you need to update a single character attribute or make bulk changes across multiple characters, ChatSetAttr provides flexible options to streamline your game management.

 ## Table of Contents